michaelbjames/copilot-study/README.md

 # copilot-study
 Thanks for taking part in this study!
 We want to understand how people interact with Copilot.
-- When do you use Copilot?
+- What kind of tasks do you use Copilot for?
-- Do you trust its output?
-  - If not, what would make you more confident?
-- Do you plan your input or let it just work in the background?
+- Do you actively provide input to Copilot or let it just work in the background?
 - How confident are you about what you get back?
+How do you increase your confidence?
+- What are the main pain points you would like to see improved in the future?

 To get at these kinds of questions *and more* we've created a small application, YOU'RE going to build (with Copilot's help).